 Obviously this is different than what we’re used to as the outreach is not based on placing a solution.
 Because of the different focus and goals, the new thinking brings up questions: are we willing to

 Of course we use customary sales tools and Sales Enablement once these folks are ready to buy.
-But are you ready?
-And can I help?
-My site explains my change management and sales models.
+By starting with a facilitation hat on you’ll

 You’ll end up with a higher quality prospect, a higher closing probability, and a competitive edge as you truly serve folks by helping them get their ducks in a row.

-Also, I suggest marketing (ABM, Demand Gen, Lead Gen, etc.) can specifically know, and target people through, each of their change management steps; build real relationships; and provide the right story line to continue to advance people through to becoming buyers.
+Also, I suggest marketing (ABM, Demand Gen, Lead Gen, etc.) can target people through each of their change management steps; build real relationships; and provide the right story line to continue to advance people through to becoming buyers.

 Ultimately you’ll end up with vetted buyers to hand over to sales – hence, more closed sales.
 And of course the process can be used to keep customers engaged during the customer life cycle.